-Norman Shepherd taught a false gospel of works righteousness at Westminster Theological Seminary in the 70s by arguing good works are instrumental to justification.
+Norman Shepherd taught a false gospel of works righteousness at Westminster Theological Seminary in the 70s by arguing good works are instrumental to justification (though he later changed the way he expressed this principle).
 When asked in their ordination exam how we are justified, graduates were answering “by faith and works”.
 When asked who taught them that, they said Professor Shepherd.
 He paved the way for the Federal Vision.
+Edmund Clowney summarizes:

 In 2002, Shepherd delivered 4 lectures titled “What’s All the Fuss?” regarding his views on justification: